Kowallskiy/multi_task_bert_model/g.md

-the project is in development.
+sthe project is in development.
 Wrote tests for different functions and classes. the next step is to deploy the model. come up with a plan